 Morse was strongly influenced by romantic 19th-century landscape garden design.
 At Locust Grove he found natural features that he used to frame views, create vistas, and provide comfortable settings in which to relax and enjoy the beauty of the landscape.

 William and Martha Young brought a new vision to Locust Grove after acquiring the estate from Morse’s heirs in 1895.
-They began to purchase adjoining land and added flower gardens by the mansion and scenic carriage drives along the Hudson River.
+They began to purchase adjoining land and built scenic carriage drives along the Hudson River.
 Near the house, Martha Young expanded the formal gardens and today the Perennial Garden preserves her unique style and plant collection.

 A kitchen garden provided fresh produce for the residents of the Locust Grove estate for over two centuries.
 Today, the Heritage Vegetable Garden occupies the location of the old kitchen garden and provides a place for visitors to learn about the wide variety of vegetables and fruits grown on the estate.

 In 1975 Annette Innis Young, the last member of the Young family to live at Locust Grove, created a not-for-profit foundation to preserve the estate for “the enjoyment, visitation, and enlightenment of the public.”
 Her bequest included more than 125 acres of gardens and grounds.

 Since that time the museum trustees have continued to expand the estate’s open space by acquiring much of the adjoining Southwood and Edgehill estates and today Locust Grove’s gardens and grounds cover nearly 200 acres.

 Our historic buildings, modern exhibit galleries, elegant gardens, miles of hiking trails, and exciting public programs are available to visitors year-round.

 Click HERE to download a map of the estate grounds.

 Click on any of the small images (right) to open a photo gallery.